 Active & Passive Noise Masking:

 There are two elements necessary for a truly effective noise masking device.
 The first part is the active part.
 This is the sound the device produces to mask, or make inaudible, unwanted noises disturbing ones’ sleep.
-The second element, the passive part, is how the earpieces attenuate or block ambient sounds in the environment from getting into the ear in the first place.
+The second element is the passive part; this is how the earpieces attenuate or block ambient sounds in the environment from getting into the ear in the first place.

 Our specially designed pink noise is the “active” noise masking part; the sound you hear in order to not hear the snoring or other sounds keeping you awake.
+With SoundOff you hear our custom shaped pink noise.
 The Comfort Memory Foam tips are the “passive” noise masking part.
-These foam tips play an important role in making SoundOff very effective Noise Masking earbuds.
+These foam tips play an important role in making SoundOff so effective.
 They form to your ear so they help keep snoring and other noises from coming in around the earbud.
 They also help keep the earbuds snug in your ear and they are super soft and comfortable.

 SoundOff earbuds are highly effective at noise masking, both actively and passively, and at much lower volumes.
 This creates a very comfortable and unobtrusive experience for our users.

 Getting good, uninterrupted sleep is not a luxury, it’s essential for feeling good and performing at our optimum.
 It’s also essential for good health.
 Health experts say it is important to get seven to nine hours of sleep per night and that it be uninterrupted, quality sleep that allows your body to benefit from each of the four stages of sleep.
 Not getting enough deep sleep (slow-wave & REM) can manifest the next day in noticeable ways; sleepiness, irritability, lack of concentration and poorer mental health are all associated with exposure to nighttime noise.